linq2js/apiiz/packages/apiiz/README.md

   }),
 });

-// apidefs will generate an object that has getUserById method
+// apiiz will generate an object that has getUserById method
 // a API mapped method returns a promise object.
 The promise object will resolve when request completed and reject if there is any HTTP error api.getUserById(1);
 ```